How Omicron outbreak could hit the economy, sharemarket

 "I hope the authorities recognise that and don't punish businesses and workers by reacting too aggressively.
 A pragmatic response is what I'll be hoping for."

-The United Kingdom this week lifted Covid restrictions, with Boris Johnson Government saying that the wave had peaked.
+The United Kingdom this week lifted Covid restrictions, as the Boris Johnson Government said the wave had peaked.

-Masks will no longer be mandatory in public places and COVID-19 passports will be dropped for large events, sending a clear signal that the nation would learn to live with the virus.
+Masks will no longer be mandatory in public places and Covid-19 passports will be dropped for large events, sending a clear signal the nation would learn to live with the virus.

-Britain has one of the worst pandemic death tolls in Europe, with 153,00 confirmed deaths.
+Britain has one of the worst pandemic death tolls in Europe: 153,00 confirmed deaths.

 The more widespread relaxation of restrictions abroad will result in increased demand abroad, which could have an impact on the local market.